atilaek/OfferRest/README.md

-# Worldpay Job Application Demo
+# Offer REST Server With Spring for REST
 1-This is a Spring Boot Rest API

 2- Run WorldpayOffersServer class